-The World Health Organisation (WHO) believes Cervical cancer can be eradicated and a global strategy to achieve this was launched in November 2020.
+Cervical cancer is one cancer the world can actually eliminate according to the World Health Organisation, and a global strategy to achieve this was launched in November 2020.
 Cervical cancer is a major public health problem, especially among women from low-and middle-income countries.
 India accounts for about a fifth of the global burden of cervical cancer with 1,23,907 cases and 77,348 deaths in 2020.

 Now, a study by Prayas Health Group, a non-profit organisation in Pune, has demonstrated the feasibility of using a mobile screening unit (MSU) for cervical cancer screening as well as immediate ablative treatment following the WHO guidelines.
 The study results were published in the Asian Pacific Journal of Cancer Prevention recently this year.

 The Pune study was an attempt to increase the opportunity for women to get screened and increase awareness about cervical cancer screening, “For the last five years, Prayas’ mobile screening unit has been reaching out to various communities to screen women from the low socioeconomic strata for cervical cancer – a disease that is preventable but kills one woman every eight minutes in the country.”
 Dr Smita Joshi, a senior scientist with Prayas Health Group, told The Indian Express.

 The Prayas initiative screened 10,925 women during the study period from November 2016 to June 2019.
 “We conducted 290 cervical cancer screening outreach clinics in the MSU.
 The screening clinics were arranged in and around Pune city within 60 to 70 km distance in collaboration with the local NGOs, self-help groups, women’s organisations and groups in the community setting,” Dr Joshi said.